2026 Edition

 EPAM's enterprise engagement model and organizational scale are the right fit.
 Smaller firms are not optimized here.

-04 · Why Uvik Ranks First
+04 · Why Uvik Software Ranks First

-Uvik is not ranked first because of brand recognition or marketing spend.
+Uvik Software is not ranked first because of brand recognition or marketing spend.
 It ranks first because its operating model is the closest structural match to what AI staff augmentation for product teams requires.

 01